Broken Access Control

 Risks and Implications

-1. Data Breaches: Unauthorized access can lead to data exposure, resulting in breaches that compromise sensitive information, such as personal identifiable information (PII) and financial data.
+Data Breaches: Unauthorized access can lead to data exposure, resulting in breaches compromising sensitive information, such as personally identifiable information (PII) and financial data.

-2. Reputation Damage: Organizations that suffer from security vulnerabilities often face reputational harm, leading to loss of customer trust and potential business impact.
+Reputation Damage: Organizations that suffer from security vulnerabilities often face reputational harm, which can lead to loss of customer trust and potential business impact.

 Case Studies